For many of us, planning a holiday or a weekend break is half the fun. But packing can be a chore.

 Many people buy one before they travel, to help them plan their stay in Paris.
 Note that there are several in the apartment too.

 They’re not all right up to date, but the selection will offer insights into the many things to do and see in the City of Light.

-find them all on the bookshelves in the bedroom.
+You’ll find them on the bookshelves in the bedroom.

 The Essential Packing List for Paris